 Leslie's younger son, Sam, became a Director in 2018.

-Present day management is therefore under the control of Leslie Hale (who became Managing Director when Roger Hale retired in June 2000), Jake Hale (Director & General Manager), Sam Hale (Director) and Mike Bennett (Company Operations Manager).
+Present day management is therefore under the control of Leslie Hale (who became Managing Director when Roger Hale retired in June 2000), Jake Hale (Director & General Manager) and Sam Hale (Director).

 Additionally, Roger’s son, Steve, works in the business as a HGV Driver and his Granddaughter, Jacoba, is currently undertaking a Business Administration Apprenticeship.